 - Video.
 You also watch this video to see which air fryer works for you.

-This sounds like a recipe that would take a long time, or would be really difficult.
+This sounds like a recipe that would take a long time or would be really difficult.
 If you've ever cooked my recipes before, you know that's just not my style.
-If it's difficult, or something you have to babysit while it cooks, I look for ways to make it easy and hands-off.
+If it's difficult, or something you have to babysit while it cooks, I look for ways to make it simple and hands-off.
+This truly is an easy pork belly recipe.

 The Instant Pot cooks this quickly while infusing crazy-good flavor.
 Then the Air Fryer crisps it to perfection in no time.
 If you're a kitchen gadget geek like me, you already have both of these devices so it's simple.
 If not, use your oven.